ioslushnyi/GCP-fraud-detection-v1/README.md

 # Real-Time Fraud Detection with GCP

-A real-time fraud detection system simulating payment events, scoring transactions using a trained ML model, and routing high-risk activity to alerting & analytics platforms.
-Built on Google Cloud Platform, this project demonstrates how to integrate streaming, orchestration, monitoring, and machine learning into a real-time fraud detection system.
+A real-time fraud detection system that simulates payment events, scores them using a trained ML model, and routes activity to analytics & monitoring services.
+Built on Google Cloud Platform.\
+This project demonstrates how to integrate streaming, monitoring, and machine learning into a real-time fraud detection system.

 ![Grafana Demo](/dashboards/images/animation_grafana.gif)

 ## Goal

-Simulate a real-time system where user events (payments) are streamed in, enriched & scored by ML model, stored for analytics and sent to real-time monitoring service.
+Simulate a real-time fraud detection system where user events (payments) are streamed in, enriched & scored by ML model, stored for analytics and sent to real-time monitoring service.

 ## Tech Stack